-Read on if you want to balance blood sugar, know if your blood sugar too high?
+Know how to balance blood sugar, if your blood sugar too high?
 Learn how to balance blood sugar in menopause.
 Find out what a blood sugar spike is and what causes it, what triggers a blood sugar crash, the symptoms of blood sugar imbalance and how to balance it and in the long term prevent diabetes.

 Balance Blood Sugar in menopause?

 This is so important for my menopause clients as hormones oestrogen and progesterone affect how your cells respond to insulin.
 So at menopause when these hormones change it can cause blood sugar to fluctuate more.
 It means menopausal ladies are more susceptible to unstable blood sugar and potentially diabetes if it goes uncontrolled.

 Heart disease is known to be a risk for postmenopausal women, and diabetes predisposes us to it.
 However, the risk of dysregulated blood sugar in menopause is not highlighted and could be a way to prevent it.
 The good news is it can be supported with the right foods and lifestyle.